Serrowxd/mud_test/README.md

 Literally just throwing ideas at the wall idk

-This runs locally in the command line

-`npm run bench`

 Currently working on adding an HTML GUI that will visualize the data.

+The bench still works for the initial command line version, `npm run bench` - this filters through `bench.js` which is deprecated and not touched, but kept for reference.

+All future adjustments will be done through `index.html` until further notice.

+We're doing this as a one-page game!

 ---